ClimeTrend/DMD-ERA5/README.md

     make dvc-setup
     ```

     Which will initialize DVC, set up the local remote, and set DVC auto-stage to `true`.
-If you don't want to set up the local remote, you can run:
+If you don't want to set up the local remote, instead you can run:

     ```bash
     make dvc-init